tkellogg/pagefind-mcp/README.md

 npx pagefind-mcp [--no-resources]
 ```

-The `--no-resources` flag skips pushing full page resources and instead returns
+The `--no-resources` flag skips pushing full page resources and instead
-short text content for each search hit.
+fetches each result page to provide a short, markup-free snippet.